-ATSU policies concerning safety, security, sexual offenses, and alcohol/drug use are also found in this 2019 ASR.
+ATSU policies concerning safety, security, fire, sexual offenses, and alcohol/drug use are also found in the 2019 ASRs.

 ATSU ASRs are prepared by Dawn Shaffer, compliance manager, in cooperation with local law enforcement authorities, University campus security authorities, and various other offices of the University.
-Questions about 2019 ASRs may be referred to Matthew Heeren, vice president & general counsel, at mheeren@atsu.edu, 660.626.2004, or Dawn Shaffer at dshaffer@atsu.edu, 660.626.2004.
+Questions about the 2019 ASRs may be referred to Matthew Heeren, vice president & general counsel, at mheeren@atsu.edu, 660.626.2004, or Dawn Shaffer at dshaffer@atsu.edu, 660.626.2004.